 Allow whispers not halted by walls

 A few moments bathing in that magic light

 Illuminating openness to awareness roaring in my mind

 Create, become the light, he said, for it is me and we are one.

 The geometric quality of light was observed not just by the astronomers or physicists, quantified by mathematicians, but also in art.
 As much as my Light poem, its visual shape inspired the flow of creative imagination.

 Kandinsky wrote that with the emergence of the “structural treatment of nature, representation disappears.
 Starting from a single natural object, Picasso and the Cubists produce lines and project angles till their canvases are covered with intricate and often very beautiful series of balanced lines and curves.
 They persist, however, in giving them picture titles which recall the natural object from which their minds first took flight”.
 Read his famous essay Concerning the Spiritual in Art to learn more.

-LETTING JOY IN awakened some old memories of meaningful journeys taken, deep feelings lived out, an adult’s imagination stirred and of one fashion model’s career quit (myself).
-Focus is a spotlight and mine has shifted into the solitary backstage of a journalist, later a writer and poet.
+LETTING JOY IN awakened some old memories of meaningful journeys taken, deep feelings lived out and an adult’s imagination stirred.
+Focus is a spotlight and mine has shifted from the catwalk and the photographers’ object into the solitary backstage of a journalist, later a creative writer and poet.
 My life has become a vast source of light in my work by seeking beauty in the mundane.
 I am aware that change abound, darkness can dim our character with disruptive chaos in uncertain times.
-Light cannot be taken for granted, but you and me through our attitude and behaviour can be the source of hope.
+Light cannot be taken for granted, but you and me through our can do attitude and behaviour can be the source of hope.
 Read my recent musing on light to understand better.